University of Toronto’s Capstone Design Course through the Department of Computer Science Innovation Lab (DCSIL).

 Office hours are by appointment.
 Please email me at julian.nadeau[at]utoronto.ca, though messaging me on DCSIL’s Slack group is more likely to get a response.

-Class is on Thursdays from 4-7PM EST on Zoom.
-If you are not in a time zone that aligns with EST, please let me know early!
+Class is on Wednesday from 6-9PM EST. If you are not in a time zone that aligns with EST, please let me know early!

 There’s always room for improvement and I’m happy to take any feedback.